Cisco-SAN/SANInsights/README.txt

 Script can be run on :
 1. Linux (verified on RHEL v7.9)
-2. MacOS (verified on MacOS Monterey v12.2.1)
+2. MacOS (verified on BigSur v11.6.3 onwards)

 DCNM Versions Supported : 11.x (Linux/ISO/OVA)